miguelgargallo/storeos/README.md

 [![npm](https://img.shields.io/npm/v/storeos?label=npm&color=brightgreen)](https://www.npmjs.com/package/storeos) [![License](https://img.shields.io/badge/license-Pylar%20AI%20Creative%20ML%20Free-blue)](./LICENSE.md)

-storeOS: un paquete abierto y ligero para construir storefronts y gestionar datos de tienda en Next.js, con helpers listos para Stripe y una API modular y fácil de usar.
+storeOS is an open, lightweight package for building storefronts and managing store data in Next.js.
+It includes Stripe-ready helpers and a modular, easy-to-use API.

 Open-source commitment
 ----------------------
-We maintain storeOS as a transparent, community-friendly project.
-Contributions, issues, and suggestions are welcome — the goal is a lightweight toolkit that makes building and operating storefronts straightforward.
+We maintain storeOS as a transparent, community-focused project.
+Contributions, issues, and suggestions are welcome.
+The goal is a small, practical toolkit that makes building and operating storefronts straightforward.

 Project overview
 ----------------
 storeOS provides utilities for product browsing, category management, carts, orders, and Stripe integration.
-The library favors readability, predictable variables, and modular APIs that let you pick only the pieces you need.
+The library emphasizes readable code, predictable variable names, and modular APIs so you can use only what you need.

 Key features
 ------------
-- Product browsing and retrieval (paginated and filtered).
+- Product browsing and retrieval (pagination and filtering).
 - Category management and lookup helpers.
-- Order creation and handling flows.
+- Order creation and processing flows.
-- Cart operations (add, remove, fetch).
+- Cart operations: add, remove, fetch.
 - Stripe helpers for payments and price formatting.
 - Minimal, configurable logger with environment-driven log levels.